-Sport is a field in which the EU’s responsibilities were acquired with the entry into force of the Treaty of Lisbon in December 2009.
-The EU is responsible for the development of evidence-based policy and for fostering cooperation and managing initiatives in support of physical activity and sport across Europe.
-A specific budget line was established for the first time under the first Erasmus+ programme (2014-2020) to support projects and networks relating to sport.
+The EU gained responsibilities for sport under the Treaty of Lisbon, which came into effect in December 2009.
+The EU is now responsible for developing evidence-based policy, fostering cooperation and managing initiatives to support physical activity and sport across Europe.
+A specific funding was established for the first time under the first Erasmus+ programme (2014-2020) to support sports-related projects and networks.

 Legal basis